More rain to strike already drenched and devastated eastern Kentucky as region remains in search and rescue mode after fatal flooding – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Sharif Paget, Gene Norman, Derek Van Dam, Haley Brink Jalen Beckford and Raja Razek contributed to this report.
+CNN’s Sharif Paget, Gene Norman, Derek Van Dam, Haley Brink Jalen Beckford, Angela Fritz and Raja Razek contributed to this report.